UCSBCarpentry/2022-05-12-ucsb-webscraping/_episodes/03-manual-scraping.md

 > > `concat('Dr. ', .)`
 > >
 > >
-> > If you rename and reorder columns you should have this final output
+> > If you rename and reorder columns you should have this final output:
 > >
 > > ![Concat Output Challenge]({{ page.root }}/fig/Image11.png)
 > {: .solution}